katharsis-project/katharsis-docs/source/user-docs.rst

 Requirements
 ------------

-Below are listed dependencies used in Katharsis that project has to meet to be compatibile with latest library version:
+Below are listed dependencies used in Katharsis that project has to meet to be compatible with latest library version:

 .. note::
-  Katharis library requires minimum Java 7 to build and run.
+  Katharsis library requires minimum Java 7 to build and run.

 ``katharsis-core``